New Year’s Resolutions

 With the Holidays upon us, it’s important to not forget about our furry and feathered friends.
 During the Holidays it can be easy to overlook potential hazards for our pets.For instance, Poinsettias, Holly and Mistletoe are toxic plants if eaten by cats and dogs.
 Chocolate, artificial sweeteners, grapes and onions are also poisonous for furry companions.

 Many people include their pets in their festivities and plans.
 In doing so, it’s important to understand basic animal body language so you’re better able to read your pet’s mood.
 Many animals prefer a quiet spot, away from commotion and people they may not know.
 Give your pets a safe haven that they can retreat to.
 Provide them with enrichment toys to keep them entertained and stimulated.
-If they need a distraction, you can give them compounded pet medication if needed.
-Consult experts from a veterinary clinic before giving them one.

 Try to keep to your pet’s normal schedule as much as possible during the Holidays.
 If your dog is used to being walked daily, continue taking him on his scheduled walk.
 If your cat normally enjoys some cuddle time in the morning, be sure to allow for those extra few moments with her.